 4.9 Manipulate the micromanipulator and dip the tip of the micropipette into the hexadecane in the shallow well.

-4.10 Blow a water bubble slowly by increasing the pressure until the bubble reaches the desired size (e.g., 50 &#181;m in diameter) and maintain the same pressure thereafter.
+4.10 Blow a water bubble slowly by increasing the pressure until the bubble reaches the desired size (e.g., 50 μm in diameter) and maintain the same pressure thereafter.

 4.11 Discard the bubbles by passing the tip through the oil–air interface if it is hard to keep the size of the bubbles stable.